Fall 2013 - The BEAT Goes On

-Raleigh Cardiology opened in 1979 with two physicians (who admittedly knew nothing about how to run a business), one front office employee and one nurse.
+Raleigh Cardiology (which now operates at WakeMed Heart & Vascular Physicians) opened in 1979 with two physicians (who admittedly knew nothing about how to run a business), one front office employee and one nurse.
 Dr. Mangano convinced Dr. Cheely that it would be best to set up shop in Raleigh.
 WakeMed’s heart program had begun, and they could help shape it.

 The practice began to grow.
 In 1980, Dr. Virgil Wynia joined Raleigh Cardiology, and in 1986, interventional cardiologist Amarendra Reddy, MD, joined the team.
 Dr. Reddy’s practice, Wake Cardiology had been open since 1975.
 The Raleigh Cardiology physicians and Dr. Reddy enjoyed a positive working relationship and began to share call coverage.
 The practices eventually merged then moved to WakeMed (Wake Medical Center in those days).